Refreshing your association’s identity to thrive online.

 Our approach to digital identities.

-Our team starts by taking the time to get to know your organization better and familiarize ourselves with your existing brand elements.
+Our team starts by getting to know your organization better and familiarizing ourselves with your existing brand elements.
 We’ll review your similar organizations and gather insights to empathize with your users and deliver a brand experience that will resonate with them.

 We believe the best brand experiences have distinctive elements that fit seamlessly within a cohesive system.
 Our design team is adept at creating hierarchy and differentiation within brands.
-This can include a variety of different graphic and UI elements that come together to set your digital presence apart within your industry.
-And of course we’ll ensure that any new elements we create meet web accessibility requirements.
+This can include graphic and UI elements to set your digital presence apart within your industry.
+And, of course, we’ll ensure that any new elements we create meet web accessibility requirements.

-The deliverable we provide is a Digital Style Guide – it includes web-friendly fonts, accessible colour combinations, graphics, iconography and/or patterns type hierarchy, button styles and online application samples.
-This gives your team a chance to review how design will interplay with imagery and content on your website before we get into development.
+Our deliverable is a Digital Style Guide.
+It includes web-friendly fonts, accessible colour combinations, graphics, iconography and/or patterns, type hierarchy, button styles, and online application samples.
+This gives your team a chance to review how the design will interact with imagery and content on your website before we begin development.

 Plan the brand before the build.

 Getting a new website is no doubt an exciting game-changer for your association.
-Before jumping into design deep-end though, consider the huge impact that a digital-ready brand can have on the final website.
-Just like the parts that make up a perfect sandwich, what you get out of your website design is only as good as what goes into it.
+Before jumping into deep-end design, consider the enormous impact a digital-ready brand can have on the final website.
+Just like the parts that make up a perfect sandwich, what you get from your website design is only as good as what goes into it.
 Your digital identity is a key ingredient that can’t be ignored.

 Whether it’s time for a simple refresh or a redo, let’s chat about the elements your brand needs to be successful online.